-- Do cool down exercises with the players. - Not leave the field until every team member has been picked up by a known family member or designated driver. - Notify parents if their child has been injured no matter how insignificant the injury is.
+• Do not leave the field until every team member has been picked up by a known family member or designated driver.

+- Notify parents if their child has been injured no matter how insignificant the injury is.
 There are no exceptions to this rule.
 This protects you, Little League Baseball, Inc. and our local league. - If there was an injury, ensure an accident report was filled out and given to the Safety Officer. - Return the field to its pre-game condition, per League policy.